2013 Punggol East by-election: Background

 On 8 December 2012, local tabloid The New Paper reported receiving a tip-off in the form of screengrabs of phone messages suggesting that Palmer was involved in an affair.
 The messages indicated a close relationship between Palmer and the other party, with regular meetings on Mondays.
 The tabloid also reported that the relationship had lasted for a year.
 On the same day of the exposé, Palmer met Deputy Prime Minister Teo Chee Hean to tender his resignation as Speaker and MP.
 The following day, Prime Minister Lee Hsien Loong met Palmer to formally confirm his resignation.
-Subsequently, the by-election was called by President Tony Tan Keng Yam on the advice of the Prime Minister after the Punggol East seat became vacant.
+Subsequently, the by-election was called by President Tony Tan on the advice of the Prime Minister following the vacation.

-On 12 December 2012, the PAP held a press conference where Palmer announced his resignation, stating he was stepping down to "take full responsibility for a grave mistake" involving an improper relationship with a People's Association (PA) staff member, Laura Ong, who worked in the Pasir Ris West constituency office.
+On 12 December 2012, the PAP held a press conference where Palmer announced his resignation, stating he was stepping down to "take full responsibility for a grave mistake" involving an improper relationship with a People's Association (PA) staff member, Laura Ong, who worked in the Pasir Ris West constituency office, (Note: The Pasir Ris West division in the Pasir Ris–Punggol Group Representation Constituency is overseen by Teo Chee Hean at the time of the incident.)
 Although Ong did not report directly to Palmer, they collaborated on constituency matters within the Pasir Ris–Punggol division.
+Ong has since resigned from PA after the incident surfaced, citing "family commitments".

-At the press conference, Deputy Prime Minister Teo Chee Hean announced that Teo Ser Luck would serve as interim MP for Punggol East, while Zainal Sapari would take over as chairman of the Pasir Ris–Punggol Town Council.
+Teo announced that Minister of State and North East CDC Mayor Teo Ser Luck would serve as interim MP for Punggol East, while Zainal Sapari would take over as chairman of the Pasir Ris–Punggol Town Council.
 Deputy Speaker Charles Chong served as Acting Speaker until 14 January 2013, when Halimah Yacob was appointed as the new Speaker.

 Confirmation of by-election

 On 9 January 2013, President Tan issued a writ of election for the electoral division of Punggol East.
 The nominations were held on 16 January at North Vista Secondary School and voting took place on 26 January.
+On the following day, PM Lee stated on media about his reasons of calling a by-election one month later citing that the residents will need to have another representative MP to prepare for the upcoming government agenda, billed as one of the busiest times to date.

+Punggol East SMC

+As of 9 January 2013, there were 31,649 registered voters, of which 59 were registered as overseas voters.
+Punggol East have nine polling stations across the constituency, and ballot boxes were sent to either one of the two counting centers, namely North Vista Secondary School and Rivervale Primary School.